 So the big questions on this expat mum’s mind today are: Do our children suffer from being moved around?
 Can mental health issues become exaggerated with life abroad?
 How do we, as expats deal with our emotions when we’re far from home?

-Initially I thought we were giving the children a great opportunity to be immersed in a different culture; a different way of life, to experience another country; however, it is slowly becoming clear to me the longer we are away, we may have done the wrong thing.
+Initially I thought we were giving the children a great opportunity to be immersed in a different culture; a different way of life, to experience another country; however, the longer we are away, the more I think we may have done the wrong thing.
 Not just because of the upheaval, or because of the country we’re in, but because parenting in difficult, emotional situations when you are far from help and home, is almost too much to bear!
 (Yes, it’s been a big week in the Wilson household).
 Sometimes you just need the familiarity of home to help you in times of need.

 You all know we love Australia, we are head over heels in love with Melbourne and we have beautiful friends here.
 No matter what though, expat life is not easy, and adding an anxious child into the mix means I worry that we’ve made a mistake taking her away from a stable, familiar life.